Many people living with dementia have limited access to outdoor spaces.

 Such ‘green exercise’ is important for well-being and can benefit people with dementia.

-Many residents of aged care homes, particularly those who may have been active within their community and also keen gardeners in their previous homes, would find access to outdoor spaces and participation in gardening activities most beneficial to their overall wellbeing.
+Many residents of aged care homes, particularly those who were active within their community and also keen gardeners in their own homes, would find access to outdoor spaces and participation in gardening activities beneficial to their overall wellbeing.
+This is also helpful for people receiving in-home care and support.

 For people in dementia care and also for those in the early stages of dementia who access support through respite and home care, a gardening program can easily be incorporated into lifestyle programs.